BOWLING RULES AND REGULATIONS OF THE CLUB

 2.5.2 In the event that two players in a team normally comprising four players fail to arrive and be ready to play before 15 minutes after the scheduled start of the session, the game will not take place and the defaulting team shall be required to pay the total rink fee for both teams prior to their next scheduled game in that league or within one week after the season ends whichever occurs first.
 Their opponents shall be awarded two points and five shots.

-2.7 Absentee player in fours and threes teams
+2.7 Absentee Player in Fours and Triples Teams

 2.7.1 A team with only three players in a fours game must play with the lead and two bowling three bowls each.
 In these circumstances the team will be deducted 30% of their score, calculated to one decimal point.
 The league tables will record such scores to one decimal point also.